wrld3d/ios-api-example/README.md

 CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the eeGeo 3D Maps API in your projects.
 If you're already familiar with CocoaPods, [skip ahead](#wrld-api-key).
 For more information about CocoaPods, including installation instructions, see the [CocoaPods guide](https://guides.cocoapods.org/).

-The [WRLD 3D Maps API CocoaPod](https://cocoapods.org/pods/wrld) can be used by your project by including the 'WRLD' pod in your Podfile.
+The [WRLD 3D Maps API CocoaPod](https://cocoapods.org/pods/eeGeo) can be used by your project by including the 'eeGeo' pod in your Podfile.
 This saves having to manually configure and maintain an XCode project which includes the API.

 #### Podfiles